 These Bose headphones have a built-in heart rate sensor, which means that with the Bose Connect app you can monitor your heart rate readings in real-time.
 This is a great feature if you run or work out without a GPS running watch, or one which doesn’t have a heart rate monitor, as you can do so through your headphones instead.

-Note the headphones are wired to each other (similar to the Jaybird Tarah Pro) and connect to your phone or music device (such as the Mighty Vibe) wirelessly via Bluetooth.
+Note the headphones are wired to each other and connect to your phone or music device (such as the Mighty Vibe) wirelessly via Bluetooth.
 You may prefer this style because if you knock one out by accident then it will land on your back or shoulder (assuming the other earbud is still in your ear) rather than falling to the floor.

 - Sound quality: Excellent